Book of Mormon Historic Publication Site: Publication of the Book of Mormon

 In October, Smith wrote that local citizens were "very much excited" by the prospect of publication, but their excitement was not the sort that he had hoped for.
 The Palmyra Freeman called the prospective book "the greatest piece of superstition that has come to our knowledge."
-In September, Abner Cole began a weekly newspaper, the Palmyra Reflector, and because he used Grandin's press, Cole had access to the unbound sheets and reprinted mocking excerpts until Smith threatened legal action.
+Abner Cole began a weekly newspaper in September, the Palmyra Reflector, and because he used Grandin's press, Cole had access to the unbound sheets and reprinted mocking excerpts until Smith threatened legal action.
 Many of the local citizens saw the Book of Mormon as blasphemous and not in line with orthodox Christianity.
 Because of this, many of them had tried to persuade Grandin to stop the book's publication.
 Unsuccessful, they agreed to boycott the book by not purchasing the printed copies.

-On March 26, 1830 the Wayne Sentinel announced that Book of Mormon was now on sale at Grandin's bookstore.
+The Wayne Sentinel announced on March 26, 1830, that the Book of Mormon was now on sale at Grandin's bookstore.
 It had taken eight men and boys working 12 hours a day, six days a week, for almost eight months to print the 5,000 copies.
 After the book went on sale, the boycott began.
 It was successful and few books were sold, Martin Harris, who had mortgaged his farm to pay for the publication, desperately tried to sell the books himself but lamented that "no Body [sic] wants them."

 Today copies of Grandin's first publication of the Book of Mormon are a popular collector's item.
-In 1999 a copy of the first edition of the Book of Mormon sold for $58,000, in 2000 another copy was sold for $44,000, in 2007 a copy was sold at auction for $180,000, and in 2014 an original edition was appraised on the popular PBS series Antiques Roadshow for $100,000.
+A copy of the first edition of the Book of Mormon sold in 1999 for $58,000, another copy was sold for $44,000 in 2000, a copy was sold at auction for $180,000 in 2007, and in 2014 an original edition was appraised on the popular PBS series Antiques Roadshow for $100,000.